akrzemi1/__sandbox__/string_view_ctor.md

 An *precondition violation* is a very formal situation.
 A function (or expression) has a *precondition*: a constraint on the set of values/states.
 This condition can be specified quite formally, e.g. "`[b, e)` represent a valid range"; sometimes the precondition can be expressed as a c++ expression, e.g. `i >= 0`.
 An *precondition violation* is a situation when a function has a precondition (a constraint on input values) and yet it is passed a value/state that does not meet the constraint.
 This is so formal that we can communicate unambigously using these terms.
 Even tools like compilers and static analyzers can understand the notion of precondition violations.
 Here, we are not talking about bad things that can happen to the outside world, or human intentions.
 The notion of *precondition violation* is in a different level of abstraction than the notion of a *bug*.
 Tools are not concerned with potential injuries, but tools can diagnose precondition violations in functions.

 A precondition violation is a symptom of a bug; but it is not a bug on itself.
 By specifying preconditions and making the contracts narrow, you build a connection between the two notions: a precondition violation can now indicate a bug.
 This is possible only when there are some input values disallowed by the function.
-The notion of *undiefined behavior* or *invalid input* also come close to the notion of precondition violation.
+The notion of *undefined behavior* or *invalid input* also come close to the notion of precondition violation.

 Now, sometimes people are concerned with precondition violations (and invalid inputs) more than with bugs.
 They claim that if you get rid of preconditions (invalid inputs), you get rid of precondition violations; and when you get rid of precondition violations, you get rid of the problems.
 In consequence, they postulate to design function interfaces so that any input is "valid", i.e. have no preconditions.